cartridge-gg/docs/src/pages/controller/achievements/progression.md

 ---
-title: Controller Achievements Progression
+title: Achievement Progression
 description: Learn how to implement achievement progression tracking in your game using Cartridge's event-based system and API.
 ---

-# Progression
+# Achievement Progression

 ## Getting Started